andim/andim.github.io/software.md

 ### Stand-alone

 - [Easyleed](http://andim.github.io/easyleed/): Software for the automated extraction of I(E) spectra from LEED patterns based on image analysis and spot tracking.
-- [Noisyopt](http://noisyopt.readthedocs.org/): Python library for optimization of a function from noisy function evaluations
+- [Noisyopt](http://noisyopt.readthedocs.org/): Python library for optimization of a function from noisy function evaluations, published as a paper in the [Journal of Open Source Software](http://dx.doi.org/10.21105/joss.00258)

 ### Wrapper